 A water heater may be an appliance we rarely think of but when things go wrong the whole house can suffer.
-Water heaters are one of largest sources of water in a home.
+Water heaters are one of the largest sources of water in a home.
 When they leak, gallons of water can damage floors, seep into crawl spaces, and even cause mold and mildew if not cleaned up properly.
 This winter blog discusses some of the dos and dont’s when it comes to water heater repairs.

 Routine Water Heater Maintenance

 This easy chore can save you a ton of money each year.
 Determine what is “hot” for water in your household.
 This includes the kitchen and water for bathing.
 Then set your water heater’s thermostat.
 To do that simply look at the controls on the heater.
 There will be a dial that indicates water temperature.
 It may only be marked with terms such as “Vacation” with an arrow that shows you which direction to turn the dial to increase or decrease the temperature.